 Think about getting a credit builder product that doesn’t require a credit check - a new rash of credit builder products are now on the market.
 These products were developed to help people build their credit by enabling them to build a credit history, safely.
 By safely, we mean without the temptation to get deeply in debt and ending up in 'debt spiral'.
 For example, there is a product called Loqbox that allows you to deposit savings on a monthly basis.
 These deposits count as loan repayments and are reported to the Credit Reference Agencies, helping to build your credit by adding information to your credit profile.
 You’ll need to save a minimum of £20 per month with Loqbox and the great thing is, not only do you get your money back but you can build your credit without getting in to debt.

 Think about getting a Creditspring membership - if you’ve managed your finances well and have been paying your bills on time for a while, you might want to consider getting a Creditspring membership.
 A Creditspring membership is a new safer way of borrowing that helps you build your credit.
-You get access to two loans of up to £500 per year, to use as and when you need to.
+With our Plus product, you get access to two loans of up to £500 per year, to use as and when you need to.
 Ideal for times when you need to stretch your budget or you have unexpected expenses.
 There’s no interest on the loans, instead you pay a small, fixed monthly membership fee.
-(Rep APR 43.1%).
-If you’re unsure of why and APR % is quoted when no interest is charged on the lines, click here for an explanation.
+(Rep APR 66.2%).
+If you’re unsure of why an APR is quoted when no interest is charged on the lines, tap here for an explanation.
 Credit provided by Inclusive Finance t/a Creditspring.
-Loans are subject to status, for over 18s only and Ts and Cs apply.
+Loans are subject to status, for over 18s only and T&Cs apply.
 A Creditspring membership is more than a loan.
 You also get a personalised Financial Stability Score that’s updated monthly.
 This feature is unique to Creditspring, and designed to help you understand how well you might weather a financial storm or shock.
 You also get practical coaching on how to improve your financial stability and access to other products and services specially selected to help you save money and help you improve your financial stability and financial wellbeing.
-If you decide to join, your Credit Score may go down temporarily (this happens when you take most loans).
+If you decide to join, your credit score may go down temporarily (this happens when you take most loans).
 However, it will recover if you make your membership payments and repayments of the loans on time and in full.
 You can check if you’re eligible now by clicking here.
 Checking your eligibility will not have a negative impact on your Credit Score.
 If you are not eligible now, you can always try again in three months time.